Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 ## Our Possible, Scalable and Inventive Solution

-n response to the unmet needs mentioned above and based on the MINERAL project, we have developed our product—Nickel Ion Wastewater Cleaner.
-By introducing genes that control the absorption and accumulation of nickel ions into *E. coli*, we successfully created a product that can significantly reduce the concentration of nickel ions in water.
-We have already validated that our project is feasible.
+In response to the identified unmet needs and based on the MINERAL project, we propose our product—the nickel ion wastewater cleaner—accompanied by our unique monthly subscription service.
+After purchasing our basic product, customers will receive free equipment installation and technical guidance.
+By paying a monthly membership fee, they can access our real-time wastewater treatment monitoring system, which provides suggestions for improving product usage strategies and saving costs.
+Utilizing our technology of introducing genes into *E. coli* to control the absorption and enrichment of nickel ions, we have successfully developed a product that significantly reduces nickel ion concentrations in water, validating the feasibility of our project.

+【月计费会员制示意图】

 Our product is a carboxylated solid that encapsulates nickel particles, which is not only technologically advanced but also offers significant commercial advantages.
 This solid form is easy to monitor and control for quality assurance, ensuring efficiency and consistency in commercial production.
 The visible nature of the product enhances its market appeal.
 Additionally, our production process has been optimized to maintain product quality and production efficiency as we scale up.
 These features ensure that our project meets scalability requirements while maintaining market competitiveness.